joshmfrankel/hubot-star-wars/README.md

-# hubot-example
+# hubot-star-wars

-A hubot script that does the things
+A hubot script that uses ~~Midi-chlorians~~ the force to produce fantastic results.

 See [`src/example.coffee`](src/example.coffee) for full documentation.